SA’s medicine dispensing ATM wins prestigious German Global Health Award

 Prof Ian Sanne, CEO of Right to Care explains the benefits: “The PDU helps to significantly reduce the costs of dispensing medicines as well as to enhance patients’ compliance by reducing waiting times and distances to get the medication.
 It also reduces economic losses resulting from employees’ having to take time off work to collect medicines.
 In addition, it optimises stock management.
 Most importantly it improves patient care.
 There is a shortage of pharmacists in this country and the PDU allows tele-pharmacy through a video link built into the PDUs to best use their time, counselling patients to increase adherence.”

-Says Fanie Hendriksz, MD of Right ePharmacy, a subsidiary of Right to Care, “This award is testimony to the benefits of cooperation between South Africa, Germany and the United States.
+Says Fanie Hendriksz, MD of RIGHT EPHARMACY, a subsidiary of Right to Care, “This award is testimony to the benefits of cooperation between South Africa, Germany and the United States.
 Without such collaboration and innovation, we cannot advance healthcare reform in Africa.
 Right-ePharmacy is the centre of excellence for its parent company, spearheading disruptive innovation and enhancing differentiated models of pharmaceutical care in South Africa.
-Due to the early success of the pilot, we are already engaging with the ministries of health in other African countries and with more international donor organisations to expand the rollout of this innovation.”
+Due to the early success of the pilot, we are already engaging with the ministries of health in other African countries and with more international donor organizations to expand the rollout of this innovation.”

 Berlin: Last night in Berlin, Daniela Rudner, Senior Technical Advisor, GIZ; Dirk Beils, MD, MACH4 Germany and Dr Shabir Banoo, Chief Technical Specialist for Pharmaceutical Programmes, Right to Care with the Global Health Award.